We are intent on becoming the founding fathers and mothers of freedom in the 21st century—

 So it is with freedom.

-Black Belt in Freedom is about mastering the forms, principles, and patterns that allow individuals to recognize threats to liberty—and respond with judgment rather than impulse.
+Black Belt in Freedom is about mastering the forms, principles, and patterns.

 This level of preparation changes how you think, how you speak, and how you lead.

-Black Belt in Freedom is designed to fit into real life.
+Black Belt in Freedom is not designed for endless content consumption.

 1. Introductory Mentoring Audio